jkomoros/boardgame/server/README.md

 ### API

-Use the `boardgame-mysql-admin` tool.
+Use the `boardgame-util db` tool.
 Sitting in the directory with your config.SECRET.json, run:

-`boardgame-mysql-admin -prod setup`
+`boardgame-util db --prod setup`

 If you want to set up your API server to be at e.g. https://api.mydomain.com, follow the instructions [https://cloud.google.com/appengine/docs/flexible/go/using-custom-domains-and-ssl](here).